 I am co-founder of Sextantworks (formerly Wanderlust Projects).
 We make experiences in places you aren’t supposed to be, with a focus on the transformative power of intimacy, transgression, location, and generosity.
-Wanderlust has been profiled in Fast Company, NPR, and The Daily Beast.
+Wanderlust has been profiled in The New York Times, Fast Company, NPR, and The Daily Beast.
 I consulted on the experience design and gifting system for the Night Heron Speakeasy, which has been lauded in the Atlantic and the New Yorker.
 I am an advisor to Photography, Expanded, an initiative of the Magnum Foundation to inspire documentary photographers to extend their storytelling practice beyond the still image.
 I also co-organize the Yellow Thread Society, New York’s first (soon to be) regular get-together featuring women in games.
 I teach at the School for Poetic Computation.

 For 2 years, I ran the design consultancy Antidote Games.
 Antidote creates playful experiences for understanding complex realities.
 I spearheaded projects with the International Federation of the Red Cross, Columbia Teachers College, the African Climate Change Resilience Network, and the Innocence Project, to name a few.